skymr22/ceph/src/pybind/mgr/simplemail/README.rst

 Simplemail
 ==========

-Simplemail is a module to send a preset email message from localhost
+Simplemail is a module to send an email message from localhost

 Enabling